Skip to main content

 Year 2 core modules

-This module is delivered as an interactive learning experience, enabling you to work internationally and collaboratively to develop an enterprising mindset and to identify some of the skills and attributes required in both intrapreneurship and entrepreneurship.
-You are encouraged to think in an enterprising fashion, learning new approaches to adapt and enhance your individual style.
-You work as part of an international team (collaborate with students from overseas institutions) to develop a sustainability business idea, and hear from experienced external practitioners.
+Creating value in business requires a broad and bold perspective, and unlocking new ways to create value is critical.
+You explore sustainable value creation and the need to evidence that your projects contribute to the global sustainability agenda.
+Through an interactive learning experience, you work internationally (remotely) and collaboratively to develop an enterprising mindset and identify some of the skills and attributes required in both intrapreneurship and entrepreneurship.
+You think in an enterprising fashion, learning new approaches, which enable you to adapt and enhance your individual style.
+You work as part of an international team to develop a sustainable business idea and hear from experienced external practitioners.

 Transnational Practice